s1n7ax/simple-message-router/README.md

 ## API

-Clear API name are really important IMO.
-So Following are the APIs, and what they do is pretty clear.
+Clear API names are really important so following are the APIs, and what they do is pretty clear.

 ```js
 var Router = require('simple-messaging-router');